abego/extensionmethodjava/README.md

 have a way to handle the "polymorphism" in a quite elegant way.

 Now back to our "Scenario: Extension and normal methods mixed".
-To get a better idea what we are looking for let us ask the follwing question: assume we have an object `o` of type `T` (with a type from the given scenario) how does the calling code for `m()` look like?
+To get a better idea what we are looking for let us ask the following question: assume we have an object `o` of type `T` (with a type from the given scenario) how does the calling code for `m()` look like?